Miners bolster European shares after Chinese data

 the 10,000 mark for the first time.

-Whether it will be able to pass this barrier is linked to
+Whether it will be able to break this barrier is linked to

 whether expectations of stimulus from the European Central Bank